-The topic of “does glass make us safer?” caught my eye while reading this month’s BCA magazine.
+“Does glass make us safer?” is a nuanced question.
+Yes and no you might say.
+The subject caught my eye while reading this month’s BCA magazine.
 (A related podcast here.)
 In the intelligence section there was a blurb on how the NTSB can’t correlate any improvement in safety stats with increased use of and prevalence of glass cockpits.
 This is a significant lesson for humans regarding our use of and approach to better technology: We are a greedy species.
 We take, but find it hard to give.

 It has been said there are two kinds of people: Givers and takers.
 It seems that when it comes to safety, pilots and even taxi drivers, collectively, are are takers.
 Why mix cabbies with aerial chauffeurs?

 If you are a Freakonomics fan (and can find the page in their first book,..
 I can’t) you’ll remember the bit on the invention of ABS braking systems in the 1980s and the study done on two sets of taxi drivers in a German town: One group was given the new anti lock braking (ABS) technology and the other had to soldier on old school …. without ABS.
 Guess who had more accidents?
 Yep, you got it – the gang with the glass cockpit, erm… ABS equipped cars.

 I’m not saying the technology makes us lazy or dangerous, but here is the point made – when given more leeway on technology saving tools, we erode the margin.
 In other words, what the engineers giveth, the pilot taketh away, it would seem.